Conflict of Interest

 The data requested in this proposal will be used to address Aim 3 of the study described above (see Specific Aims and Research Methods).
 We will combine de-identified individual patient-level data on participants from each of the trials.
 The combined dataset will be stored on a secure data sharing platform.
 Using data collected on AEs and benefits in these trials, we will classify each patient using the G-PROM and generate a ranking of all trial subjects by their overall outcome score.
 We will then calculate the probability of a better ranking for a randomly selected subject from the intervention compared to the control arm.
 This probability is calculated by the number of between-treatment comparisons in which a subject has a higher score in the intervention compared to a subject in the control arm divided by total number of possible pairwise comparisons(7).
 If there is no difference in the distribution of the scores, the probability is close to 50% (95% CI).
 We will then compare conclusions generated using the G-PROM to those reported in the original trial(5-6).

 To assess the concurrent validity of the G-PROM, we will examine associations between G-PROM rankings and disease activity measures at 14 weeks.
 We will also examine the association between duration of RA and number of disease modifying anti-rheumatic drugs (DMARDs) at baseline and G-PROM rankings.
 We expect that longer duration of disease and greater number of DMARDS at baseline will be associated with worse G-PROM ranking.
 We will assess predictive validity by comparing baseline and 24-week G-PROM rankings to disease at 24-weeks.
 Additionally, we will assess predictive validity by examining the association between G-PROM scores and the total number of weeks a participant remains on their assigned treatment (an indicator of symptom improvement and tolerance of side effects).
 We will fit a separate ordinal regression models for each outcome of interest applying longitudinal and survival techniques when appropriate.
-Significant associations (p<0.05) between G-PROM and each of these measures will be considered evidence for concurrent and predictive criterion validity.
-All analyses will be conducted using SAS software available on the secured data storing platform.
+Significant associations (p

-This project aims to develop a new outcome measure that encompasses both benefits and harms of treatment at the individual patient level.
-The result will be a ranking of all trial subjects by the desirability of their overall outcome from “Remission without AEs” to “No clinical improvement and a life threatening AE (or death)”.
+Narrative Summary: This project aims to develop a new outcome measure that encompasses both benefits and harms of treatment at the individual patient level.
+The result will be a ranking of all trial subjects by the desirability of their overall outcome from ?Remission without AEs? to ?No clinical improvement and a life threatening AE (or death)?.
 Between these two extremes are mutually exclusive hierarchical levels of clinical outcomes ordered in terms of their desirability.
-Using this global outcome measure, randomized controlled trials could then report the percentage of patients classified into each level; improving patients’ understanding of the likelihood of the total effects of treatment on their lives.
+Using this global outcome measure, randomized controlled trials could then report the percentage of patients classified into each level; improving patients? understanding of the likelihood of the total effects of treatment on their lives.

 Project started / searches conducted: July 2017